XavierCS-dev/Effect-Engine/README.md

 ## Next Steps (Phase 2 - Sound and Input)
 - [x] Add mouse information to Context2D
-- [ ] Look for obsolete code and sections where performance can be optimised
 - [x] Use more ECS where possible to user can update their data in parallel more easily
 - [ ] Introduce the use of multiple threads
   - [ ] Do this on a PER system basis, ie system functions are muktithreaded themselves.